Orphans (Lyle Kessler play): Production history

 Orphans premiered at the Matrix Theatre in Los Angeles in August 1983, and featured Joe Pantoliano, Lane Smith and Paul Lieber.

 In January through March 1985 the play was produced at Chicago's Steppenwolf Theatre, with direction by Gary Sinise and starring John Mahoney, Terry Kinney and Kevin Anderson.
 Sinise said the play "kicked" the three actors "off into the movie business."
 John Mahoney, who received the Derwent Award and Theatre World Award for his performance said that "Orphans affected people more than any other play I've ever done.
 I still get mail from it, I still get people stopping me on the street, and it's twenty years later."

 After its Chicago run, the Steppenwolf Theatre Company production premiered Off-Broadway at the Westside Theatre, running from May 7, 1985 to January 6, 1986, with Mahoney, Kinney, and Anderson reprising their roles.
 Later, a replacement cast consisting of Steppenwolf member Gary Cole, Corey Parker and William Wise took over the lead roles.

 Orphans was the first Steppenwolf production to be performed internationally in London, premiering in the West End at the Apollo Theatre in 1986.
 Albert Finney as Harold won an Olivier Award as Actor of the Year.

-The Steppenwolf productions in London and the United States helped establish Kessler's status as a major American playwright as well as the company's signature "rock and roll" brand of theatre.

-To help highlight the emotional intensity of Kessler's parable, they featured an assortment of compositions by Pat Metheny and Lyle Mays to be played in the background; the pieces have remained optional for every production since.
+To highlight the emotional intensity of Kessler's parable, the production featured compositions by Pat Metheny and Lyle Mays to be played in the background; the pieces have remained optional for every production since.

-In 2005, Al Pacino did a workshop of the play at the Greenway Court Theatre, Los Angeles; Jesse Eisenberg and Southland's Shawn Hatosy co-starred.
+In 2005, Al Pacino starred in a workshop of the play at the Greenway Court Theatre, Los Angeles; Jesse Eisenberg and Southland's Shawn Hatosy co-starred.

 Orphans made its Broadway debut at the Gerald Schoenfeld Theatre on April 7, 2013.
 The production, directed by Daniel Sullivan, starred Ben Foster as Treat, Tom Sturridge as Phillip and Alec Baldwin as Harold.
 The production closed on May 19, 2013 after 37 performances.
 The play received two Tony Award nominations, for Best Revival of a Play and Best Leading Actor in a Play (Sturridge).
 The production was originally slated to star Shia LaBeouf as Treat, but he departed the production during rehearsals after coming into conflict with Baldwin.

-Orphans has reached many fans beyond the typical theater crowd, counting Lou Reed and Tom Waits among its most ardent admirers.

 The play was adapted into a film of the same name.
 The film stars Matthew Modine, Albert Finney and Kevin Anderson.

 According to Kessler, "The play has been done everywhere, from Japan to Iceland to Mexico to South America....
 It just boggles the mind.
 It’s amazing: the evolution of the play and its reception in the world."